Guidelines For Wilmington Library Meeting Room Rentals

 Meetings and programs must be held during the library’s hours of operation and must conclude 15 minutes prior to closing time to allow adequate time to clean up and vacate the meeting room prior to the library’s closing hours.
 Library hours are Monday – Wednesday, 9:30 a.m. to 8:00 p.m.
 Thursday 9:30am to 5:00pm.
 Friday, 9:00 a.m. to 8:00 p.m., Saturday, 9:00 a.m. to 5:00 p.m.

 Meetings (including set up time and tear down time) may not begin before the library open or extend beyond library closing.
-However, requests for before & after hours use must be approved in advance by the library director.
+However, requests for before hours use must be approved in advance by the library director.
+After library hours meeting rooms use is no longer an available option.

 Groups or organizations who have not complied with this policy may be denied the right to reserve future Library meeting room use.
 Failure to abide by this meeting room policy or to cooperate with the staff of the Wilmington Public Library may result in loss of meeting room privileges.
 Public use of meeting rooms may not interfere with the library’s operation.
 Library policies regarding patron behavior apply to meeting room use.